airbrain-org/traingen/README.md

 The pivot point is used to rotate the camera.
 You can imagine the pivot point as the body of a person holding a long selfie stick used to change the orientation of a camera on the end of the stick.
 More information on how the pivot point can be used to control camera rotation is in a YouTube video called "Simple Mouse Orbit Camera Control", linked in the Appendix section.

 When adding TrainGen to a scene, it is important to establish the desired location of the pivot point relative to the camera.
-This is information is saved in certain property variables in the ImageGenerator object, described below.
+This information is saved in certain property variables in the ImageGenerator object, described below.

-Every object that will be used for image capture can optionally contain a script that allows the appearance of the object to be randomly modified for each image using the Randomize method.
-TrainGen contains one example script used to randomize a particle system for a smoke trail, used to simulate the early stages of a forest fire.
+Every object that will be used for image capture can contain an optional script that allows the appearance of the object to be randomly modified for each image using the Randomize method.
+TrainGen contains one example script used to randomize a particle system for a smoke trail, simulating the early stages of a forest fire.

 !["TrainGen Design"](docs/traingen_design_scripts.jpg "TrainGen Design")

 # TrainGen Class Documentation
-Documentation for the each of the classes in the TrainGen module is available here: [TODO: Doxygen documentation].
-The documentation is generated automatically using Doxygen, run from a shell script [TODO: create script].
+Documentation for the each of the classes in the TrainGen module is available here: https://airbrain-org.github.io/traingen/html/.
+This documentation is generated automatically using Doxygen.

 # Step-by-step Guide to Using TrainGen in Your Unity Project
 This section provides a detailed walk-through of how to integrate the TrainGen scripts into a typical Unity project.
 No installer is currently provided, so you must manually copy each script file to the Assets directory in the root directory of your Unity project.

 Familiarity with Unity scripting and the associated Unity IDE are assumed.
 See the Appendix for additional references.

 Included below is a list of each C# source file with a brief description.
-A description of each of the properties defined in each source file is contained in the class documentation.
+A description of each of the properties defined in each source file is contained in the Class Documentation.

 **ImageGenerator.cs**